kevast/Kevast.js/README.md

   await kevast.set('key', Math.random().toString());

   // According to configuration,
-  // data will be saved in both memory, file and gist
+  // data will be saved in both file and gist
   // Of course, after encryption

   // Read data from memory